hashicorp/terraform-provider-aws/website/docs/r/fsx_ontap_volume.html.markdown

 * `id` - Identifier of the volume, e.g., `fsvol-12345678`
 * `file_system_id` - Describes the file system for the volume, e.g. `fs-12345679`
 * `flexcache_endpoint_type` - Specifies the FlexCache endpoint type of the volume, Valid values are `NONE`, `ORIGIN`, `CACHE`.
 Default value is `NONE`.
 These can be set by the ONTAP CLI or API and are use with FlexCache feature.
-* `ontap_volume_type` - Specifies the type of volume, Valid values are `RW`, `DP`,  and `LS`.
-Default value is `RW`.
-These can be set by the ONTAP CLI or API.
-This setting is used as part of migration and replication [Migrating to Amazon FSx for NetApp ONTAP](https://docs.aws.amazon.com/fsx/latest/ONTAPGuide/migrating-fsx-ontap.html)
 * `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).
 * `uuid` - The Volume's UUID (universally unique identifier).
 * `volume_type` - The type of volume, currently the only valid value is `ONTAP`.